GoogleChromeLabs/wasm-bindgen-rayon/README.md

 This crate's JS glue was designed in a way that works great with bundlers and code-splitting, but, sadly, not yet in browsers due to different treatment of import paths.
 We're keeping an eye on the [`WICG/import-maps`](https://github.com/WICG/import-maps) spec which might allow full compatibility.

 It's possible to provide a separate JS glue just for bundlerless apps, but this use-case is currently not prioritised.
-If it's something you need, please let us know via issues!
+If it's something you need, please let us know via issues or, better yet, make a PR!

 # License